goschtl/zope/bluebream/website/docs/v1.0/manual/componentarchitecture.rst

 also, an `adapter` is a normal Python class (or a factory in general) and `utility` is a normal Python callable object.

-The ZCA framework is developed as part of the Zope 3 project.
+The ZCA framework was developed as part of the BlueBream project.
 As noted earlier, it is a pure Python framework, so it can be used in any kind of Python application.
-Currently both Zope 3 and Zope 2 projects use this framework extensively.
-There are many other projects including non-web applications using it.
+There are many projects including non-web applications using it.

 Adapters
 --------